If you had $1 million to spend on property investment in Australia today, where would you invest it?

 It’s impossible to say this location is perfect for everyone.

-If you have been following my blogs, podcast, or videos you’d know that I believe residential real estate is a high growth, relatively low yield investment and that’s why I would only be looking for locations that are likely to outperform the averages with regard to capital growth over the long term.
+If you have been following my blogs, podcast, or videos you’d know that I believe residential real estate is a high-growth, relatively low-yield investment and that’s why I would only be looking for locations that are likely to outperform the averages with regard to capital growth the long term.

 But I do recognize that most investors need sufficient cash flow to service their debt, so yield is an important factor to be taken into account when choosing a location.

 When selecting a location, I would initially start by eliminating locations.

 For example, I would not be investing in regional Australia or in the smaller capital cities.

 There’s no doubt that some better-performing regional locations or certain suburbs in our small capital city will outperform the poorer-performing suburbs of our three big capital cities.

 - Also read:Foreign investor crackdown: Australia pulls back the welcome mat